rpy2/rpy2/doc/source/graphics.rst

 The *grid* package is the underlying plotting environment for *lattice* and *ggplot2* figures.
 In few words, it consists in pushing and poping systems of coordinates (*viewports*) into a stack, and plotting graphical elements into them.
+The system can be thought of as a scene graph, with each *viewport* a node in the graph.

 >>> from rpy2.robjects.lib import grid